dm-j/CodeTagAnalyzer/readme.md

     }
 }
 ```
+* Class `Beta` has an `EnableCodeTag` attribute, and so if its properties or methods contain director or indirect references to elements with `DefineCodeTag` attribute, they must have `CodeTag` attributes.
 * The `DefineCodeTag` attribute accepts a custom `string` as identifiers.
 * `Beta.Charlie` uses the custom tag `Beep!`.
 * So `Beta.Bar()` _also_ requires the custom tag `Beep!`.